tannerd01/CompilerDesign/textbook/01-overview.md

 In computing the term is often used to describe the act of building a system using itself, or a previous version of the system.
 More specifically, when referring to compilers, bootstrapping means writing a compiler in its own target language, creating a self-hosting compiler that can compile its own source code.

-The first few versions of a compiler for a new language are written on an existing reliable language until the new compiler become reliable enough to be self-hosting.
+The first versions of a compiler for a new language are written on an existing reliable language until the new compiler become reliable enough to be self-hosting.
 The first couple of C compilers were written in assembly, but now they are written in C.

 Examples of self-hosting compilers: